 The $730,248 grant provided by RWJF went into effect on June 15 and will allow the project to run through December 2018.
 The Princeton, N.J.-based foundation — established in 1972 after the death of Robert Wood Johnson II, son of the founder of health care conglomerate Johnson & Johnson — generates roughly $400 million in grants nationally each year.
 Its goal is to “build a national culture of health, enabling everyone in America to live longer, healthier lives.”

-“Partnering with an organization like the Robert Wood Johnson Foundation — a private foundation of outstanding reputation that makes strategic investments in improving the health care of America — is an honor for Campbell University,” said Campbell President J. Bradley Creed.
-“Campbell’s mission is strongly tied to the health and well-being of rural communities across North Carolina, and the nation and the focus of the Rural Philanthropic Analysis grant is an outstanding fit.”
+“Receipt of a grant from an organization like the Robert Wood Johnson Foundation — a private foundation of outstanding reputation that makes strategic investments to improve national health — is an honor for Campbell University,” said Campbell President J. Bradley Creed.
+“Campbell’s mission is strongly tied to the health and well-being of rural communities across North Carolina and the nation, and the focus of the Rural Philanthropic Analysis grant is an outstanding fit.”

 “We really have a tremendous opportunity to advance thinking and action on how philanthropy can best support rural communities,” Smart said.
 “There is a wealth of exciting and important rural work being supported by local and regional philanthropy.
 The project will dig deep into the characteristics of the work and the communities throughout all the rural regions of the country.
 We see this as a major opportunity to advance the field.”